amigavision/amigavision.github.io/best.md

 There is no substitute for original hardware connected to a real CRT, with the original keyboard, mouse, and quirks intact.
 For collectors, preservationists, and those who value the physical experience as much as the software, real hardware is unmatched.

 That authenticity comes at a cost.
-Well-maintained machines are expensive, and most systems require recapping and ongoing care.
-Meaningful upgrades — faster CPUs, more memory, and modern storage — add significantly to the total price.
+Well-maintained machines are expensive — especially the ones capable of running games and demos using the AGA chipset — and most systems require recapping and ongoing care.
+Meaningful upgrades like faster CPUs, more memory, and modern storage add significantly to the total price.

 Connecting a real Amiga to modern displays also requires additional hardware, such as scalers or video upgrades, which further increases complexity and cost.